 Positive yearly peer evaluations.
 Positive yearly peer evaluations.
 Positive yearly peer evaluations. and revision of course content.
 Positive yearly peer evaluations.
 Professional Growth and Development Begin to engage in professional development (e.g., attendance at workshops, seminars, conferences, etc.).
 Evidence of professional development and use of technology in the classroom Evidence of consistent engaged professional development (e.g., attendance at workshops, seminars, conferences, etc.) and evidence of application to classroom teaching and assessment.
 Begin to develop collaborative activity with faculty to improve teaching, advising, and/or supervision.
 Continuing professional development and use of technology in the classroom Evidence of consistent engaged professional development (e.g., attendance at workshops, seminars, conferences, etc.) and evidence of application to classroom teaching and assessment.
-Evidence of engaged collaborative activity with faculty to improve teaching, advising, and/or supervision Continuing professional development and use of technology in the classroom; mentoring other faculty in the use of educational technology for teaching.
-Clear sustained evidence of attending and presenting at professional development (e.g., workshops, seminars, conferences, etc.) and clear explicit connection to classroom teaching and assessment.
-Clear sustained evidence of collaborative activity with faculty to improve teaching, advising, and/or supervision Continuing professional development and use of technology in the classroom; mentoring other faculty in the use of educational technology for teaching.
-SCHOLARSHIP Advancement of Scholarship and Research Lecturer engages in this typ e of activity and it directly en Lecturer III osition scope of Three Year London hances his or her teaching ar considered when making dec nd/or community service, and annual review
+Evidence of engaged collaborative activity with faculty to improve teaching, advising, and/or supervision Continuing professional development and use of technology in the classroom; mentoring other faculty in the use of educational technology Clear sustained evidence of attending and presenting at professional development (e.g., workshops, seminars, conferences, etc.) and clear explicit connection to classroom teaching and assessment.
+Clear sustained evidence of collaborative activity with faculty to improve teaching, advising, and/or supervision Continuing professional development and use of technology in the classroom; mentoring other faculty in the use of for teaching. educational technology for teaching.
+SCHOLARSHIP Lecturer I Lecturer II Lecturer III Senior Lecturer Advancement of Scholarship and Research While research & other creative works are beyond the position scope of Three Year Lecturers, if a Three Year Lecturer engages in this type of activity and it directly enhances his or her teaching and/or community service, then the BLS strongly affirms that this activity should be considered when making decisions of both promotion and annual review